1024mb/fdroid_metadata_generator/README.md

 * Depends on a data file, explained below.
 * Needs a language to be provided.
 * Requires AAPT and AAPT2.
+* If using the renamer, depends on a `sdk_names.json` file

-By default no data will be overwritten except for empty or dummy values.
+By default, no data will be overwritten except for empty or dummy values.

 You can: